nothings/obbg/README.md

 # obbg - Open Block Building Game

-This is a demo (game?) that uses / demonstrates stb_voxel_render.h.
+This is an in-progress demo (game?) that uses / demonstrates stb_voxel_render.h.

 See docs/overview.txt for information about the scope of the project, and docs/todo.txt for some idea of what's up next.

+At the moment, there is almost nothing there!

 # License